 - Then click “Create Button,” which will take you to a new page that clearly shows you the fully formatted HTML code of the button you’ve just created.

 - Go to your Squarespace page and edit the page on which you wish to display the button.

 - Add the HTML code exactly where you wish it to feature on the specific page where you want your customer to be able to purchase your product.

 We’ve worked with NMI for hundreds of high-risk site owners, so please get in touch if you need help getting set up.
 We’ll also be able to help you integrate NMI with your Squarespace page.

-Keep in mind, we offer lots of free advice and you don’t have to have everything figured out before you get in touch.
+Keep in mind, we offer lots of free advice, and you don’t have to have everything figured out before you get in touch.
 We’re more than happy to talk through your options and what’s best for your business.
-Contact us today and we can help you start processing credit card payments on your high-risk Squarespace site as soon as possible.
+Contact us today, and we can help you start processing credit card payments on your high-risk Squarespace e-commerce website as soon as possible.